srirams2204/NASSCOM_PD_Sriram/README.md

 The course covers OpenLANE, an automated RTL-to-GDSII flow that integrates various open-source tools like OpenROAD, Yosys, Magic, Netgen, NGspice, and OpenSTA.
 It enables a complete ASIC implementation process, from RTL to GDSII.

 OpenLane Github Repository - https://github.com/efabless/openlane

+## Prerequisite
+The only requirement for the workshop is a registered email ID.
+VSD-IAT is a well-designed cloud training platform with no time zone restrictions.
+The workshop is structured to help participants freely use open-source tools for their own designs even after it ends.
+However, for a local use of the open source tools a set of instructions are to be followed for proper installation of all required tools.
+The basic requirement is a linux-based operating system, preferably the Ubuntu OS as it is user friendly compared to other linux distributions.
+The minimum space to setup the Ubuntu OS is 20GB but i would recommend alloting a minimimum of 80GB inclucding the open source tools.